maciakl/MSU-Blog/_posts/2013-03-18-html-and-css.markdown

 - Have more than 3 CSS rules.
 (10pt)
 - Use css rules to style specific tags based on `id` and `class` attributes.
 (20pt)

-Please refer to Blackboard for instructions how to submit this assignment.
+For submitting, please refer to the [Submission Instructions](/resource/2016/03/30/publishing-to-msuweb/).

 [tx]: {{site.baseurl}}/student-resource/2013/03/17/using-textedit-for-html/
 [cc]: http://www.computerhope.com/htmcolor.htm